- Author Contributions to the Manuscript and CRediT Taxonomy

 If POCUS Journal becomes aware of a dispute concerning the authorship of a submitted or published work, all editorial processes will be suspended until the matter is resolved.
 This includes pausing peer review, revisions, or publication-related communications.

-The journal follows the authorship dispute resolution guidance outlined by the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE).
-It is the responsibility of the authors — not the journal — to resolve disputes, ideally with the assistance of their affiliated institutions or research ethics committees (COPE, 2022; ICMJE, 2023).
+The journal follows the authorship dispute resolution guidance outlined by the Committee on Publication Ethics (COPE) (COPE, 2022) and the International Committee of Medical Journal Editors (ICMJE) (ICMJE, 2023)..
+It is the responsibility of the authors, not the journal, to resolve disputes, ideally with the assistance of their affiliated institutions or research ethics committees.

-Requests to change authorship (additions, removals, or reordering) after publication will only be considered under exceptional circumstances and must be accompanied by a formal corrigendum explaining the nature of the correction and signed statements from all listed authors, including any who are being added or removed.
+Requests to change authorship (additions, removals, or reordering) after publication will be considered only under exceptional circumstances.
+Such requests must include a formal corrigendum explaining the nature of the correction, along with signed statements from all listed authors, including any who are being added or removed.

 ORCID